Renault have taken the covers off their new RS.17 ahead of this year’s championship beginning in Australia next month.

 Nico Hulkenberg made his first appearance as a Renault driver, having moved from Force India, alongside Jolyon Palmer and reserve driver Sergey Sirotkin.

-Sirotkin has been announced as staying on for another year with the team, having been signed in the early stages of last year.
+Sirotkin has been announced as staying on for another year with the team, having been signed in the early .Sp5rl!47rs of last year.

 The team also revealed that Alain Prost, who heads up the marque’s Formula E team, will also have a role this year as a Special Advisor.
 While this role won’t encompass day to day duties, the former F1 Champion will offer advice from behind the curtain throughout the year as the team adjust to the all new technical regulations.